 Phil Jackson took over as head coach for the 1989-90 season and that is when things really began to take off.
 Between 1990 and 1998 the Bulls won six championships, with two stretches where they were three-peat champions.
 Jackson, Jordan, Pippen, and many others would go down in Chicago sports history as iconic figures that changed the game.
 There are countless memorable moments such as “The Flu Game”, Steve Kerr’s game winner in the 1996 Finals, Jordan’s dunk from the free throw line in 1986, and Jordan’s clutch shot in game 6 of the 1998 Finals.
 Also memorable for this franchise was when Jordan left basketball for baseball, when he returned to the Bulls, and the theatrics of Dennis Rodman.

 Today’s team is in the midst of a massive rebuild.
 From Michael Jordan to Derrick Rose to Jimmy Butler, the Bulls are always at their best when they have a player as the face of their franchise.
 However, after Butler was sent to Minnesota in June of 2017, the team has been playing without an established identity.
 General Manager Gar Forman is working on building up a legitimate competitor.
-Taking over the team mid-season, Jim Boylen’s role as head coach is to mold his group into winners.
-His two biggest two newcomers in Chicago are Wendell Carter (selected with the seventh overall pick in the 2018 NBA draft) and Chandler Hutchison (taken with the 22nd overall pick).
-Boylen is also relying on other strong players in Zach LaVine and Lauri Markkanen.
+Taking over the team mid-season last year, Jim Boylen’s role as head coach is to mold his group into winners.
+His two young playmakers in Chicago are Wendell Carter (selected with the seventh overall pick in the 2018 NBA draft) and Chandler Hutchison (taken with the 22nd overall pick).
+Boylen is hoping to develop them into solid stars while also relying on other strong players in Zach LaVine and Lauri Markkanen.
 Signing Thaddeus Young in the offseason will bring a strong veteran presence to this team and could help elevate the play of the guys around him.
 Adding Tomas Satoransky (via a sign and trade with Washington) to help distribute the ball could result in more scoring.
 While a resurgence does not look overly promising for the immediate future, the Bulls management are playing the long game and know what it takes to build a winning franchise.